frafra/thesis/README.md

 # About

-This is my master thesis in geoinformatics engineering.
+This is my master thesis in geoinformatics engineering about the evaluation of OpenStreetMap intrinsic temporal accuracy and up-to-dateness using historical data.
 It is available as [PDF](https://frafra.eu/files/Frassinelli_thesis.pdf) as well.
 It has been archived and made available at the [digital library of Politecnico di Milano](https://www.politesi.polimi.it/handle/10589/190425).

 The software is available at [is-osm-uptodate.frafra.eu](https://is-osm-uptodate.frafra.eu) and its source code is published at [github.com/frafra/is-osm-uptodate](https://github.com/frafra/is-osm-uptodate).